Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-power-point/microsoft-power-point-quiz.md

 - [x] Rename the objects with meaningful names.
 - [ ] Drag and drop the objects.
 - [ ] Tab through the objects and note each object as it's highlighted.

+#### Q42.
+How would you ensure a consistent appearance and placement across your slides even though the content might be different?

+- [x] Use fonts.
+- [ ] Use styles.
+- [ ] Use bullet points.
+- [ ] Use layouts.

+#### Q43.
+How can you add icons to SmartArt?

+- [ ] Select the picture icon in a SmartArt Picture Diagram.
+- [ ] Select the icon in a SmartArt Icon Diagram.
+- [ ] Select Insert Icon and place it on top of the SmartArt Diagram.
+- [ ] Select a SmartArt shape and select Insert Icon.